frameworklori/lori-framework-site/docs/modules/LORI-SRS/LegalLiabilityMatrix.md

 -----

-# Extended Democratic Reflection on Law, Liberty, and Risk
+# US # Extended Democratic Reflection on Law, Liberty, and Risk

 In the American logic of sovereignty, the right to bear arms is not a privilege, but a foundational expression of democratic liberty.
 It embodies the people’s final line of defense against tyranny, beyond laws and institutions.